-- 1. THE NATURE, EXTENT AND QUALITY OF THE SERVICES PROVIDED AND TO BE PROVIDED BY THE ADVISOR UNDER THE ADVISORY AGREEMENT.
+- THE NATURE, EXTENT AND QUALITY OF THE SERVICES PROVIDED AND TO BE PROVIDED BY THE ADVISOR UNDER THE ADVISORY AGREEMENT.
 The Board considered the nature, extent and quality of the Advisor's overall services provided to the Fund, as well as its specific responsibilities in all aspects of day-to-day investment management of the Fund.
-The Board considered the qualifications, experience and responsibilities of the portfolio managers, as well as the responsibilities of other key personnel of the Advisor involved in the day-to-day activities of the Fund.
+The Board considered the qualifications, experience and responsibilities of the portfolio managers, personnel changes among senior executives and portfolio managers, as well as the responsibilities of other key personnel of the Advisor involved in the day-to-day activities of the Fund.
 The Board also considered the resources and compliance structure of the Advisor, including information regarding its compliance program, its chief compliance officer and the Advisor's compliance record, as well as the Advisor's cybersecurity program, liquidity risk management program, business continuity plan, and risk management process.
-Additionally, the Board considered how the Advisor's business continuity plan has operated during the recent COVID-19 pandemic.
-The Board further considered the prior relationship between the Advisor and the Trust, as well as the Board's knowledge of the Advisor's operations, and noted that during the course of the prior year they had met with certain personnel of the Advisor to discuss the Fund's performance and investment outlook as well as various marketing and compliance topics.
-The Board concluded that the Advisor had the quality and depth of personnel, resources, investment processes and compliance policies and procedures essential to performing its duties under the Advisory Agreement and that they were satisfied with the nature, overall quality and extent of such management services. - THE FUND'S HISTORICAL PERFORMANCE AND THE OVERALL PERFORMANCE OF 2.
-THE ADVISOR.
-In assessing the quality of the portfolio management delivered by the Advisor, the Board reviewed the short-term and long-term performance of the Fund as of June 30, 2020, on both an absolute basis and in comparison to its peer funds utilizing Morningstar classifications, appropriate securities market benchmarks, and the Advisor's similarly managed accounts.
-While the Board considered both short-term and long-term performance, it placed greater emphasis on longer term performance.
-When reviewing performance against the comparative peer group universe, the Board took into account that the investment objectives and strategies of the Fund, as well as its level of risk tolerance, may differ significantly from funds in the peer universe.
+Additionally, the Board considered how the Advisor's business continuity plan has operated throughout the COVID-19 pandemic.
+The Board further considered the prior relationship between the Advisor and the Trust, as well as the Board's knowledge of the Advisor's operations, and noted that during the course of the prior year they had met with certain personnel of the Advisor via videoconference to discuss the Fund's performance and investment outlook as well as various marketing and compliance topics.
+The Board concluded that the Advisor had the quality and depth of personnel, resources, investment processes and compliance policies and procedures essential to performing its duties under the Advisory Agreement and that they were satisfied with the nature, overall quality and extent of such management services. - THE FUND'S HISTORICAL PERFORMANCE AND THE OVERALL PERFORMANCE OF THE ADVISOR.
+In assessing the quality of the portfolio management delivered by the Advisor, the Board reviewed the short-term and long-term performance of the Fund as of June 30, 2021, on both an absolute basis and a relative basis in comparison to its peer funds utilizing Morningstar classifications, appropriate securities market benchmarks, and a cohort that is comprised of similarly managed funds selected by an independent third-party consulting firm engaged by the Board to assist it in its 15(c) review (the "Cohort").
+While the Board considered both short-term and longterm performance, it placed greater emphasis on longer term performance.
+When reviewing performance against the comparative Morningstar peer group universe, the Board took into account that the investment objectives and strategies of the Fund, as well as its level of risk tolerance, may differ significantly from funds in the peer universe.
 When reviewing the Fund's performance against broad market benchmarks, the Board took into account the differences in portfolio construction between the Fund and such benchmarks as well as other differences between actively managed funds and passive benchmarks, such as objectives and risks.
 In assessing periods of relative underperformance or outperformance, the Board took into account that relative performance can be significantly impacted by performance measurement periods and that some periods of underperformance may be transitory in nature while others may reflect more significant underlying issues.